Aviation & Aerospace

-Greater Fort Lauderdale’s aviation industry is a multibillion-dollar sector, including airlines, airframe and engine manufacturers, component parts suppliers, maintenance repair and overhaul (MRO) facilities, and allied industries such as banking and insurance.
+Greater Fort Lauderdale's aviation is a multibillion-dollar sector, including airlines, general aviation, airports, airframe and engine manufacturers, component parts suppliers, maintenance, repair and overhaul (MRO) businesses, and allied industries such as banking and insurance.

-Many companies in the aviation sector are also investing in Greater Fort Lauderdale, including GA Telesis, GE Aviation, Heico and Turbine Controls.
+Many companies in the aviation sector invest are also investing in Greater Fort Lauderdale, including GA Telesis, GE Aviation, Heico, and Turbine Controls.
 The region's schools, colleges and universities offer a variety of programs to educate and train skilled workers in the aviation and aerospace sectors.

 Leading Greater Fort Lauderdale Based Aviation Companies include: